New RAILS Lessons on Kazakh History and Culture

 The RAILS lessons were updated in 2021-22 by Shannon Donnally Quinn, Michigan State University, with University of Wisconsin-Madison graduate students Lidia Gault and Isabella Palange.
+Karen Evans-Romaine (UW-Madison), Dianna Murphy (UW-Madison), Benjamin Rifkin (Fairleigh Dickinson University), Victoria Thorstensson (Nazarbayev University), and Anna Tumarkin (UW-Madison) consulted on the updates.
+Updates to the RAILS lessons were supported by the University of Wisconsin-Madison Russian Flagship Program.

-RAILS Advisory Board (2003-6)
+Original RAILS Project Advisory Board

 Mark Beissinger, University of Wisconsin-Madison